gadicc/meteor-package-json/README.md

 # meteor-package-json

 A helper for Meteor package authors who need info from the apps `package.json`.
-Watches the file and has a callback for your package to accept changes to it's relevant section, otherwise quits Meteor asking for the user to reboot.
+Watches the file and has a callback for your package to accept changes to it's relevant section, otherwise quits Meteor asking for the user to restart.

 ## Quick Start